Our lawyers are handling Zostavax and Shingrix shingles vaccine lawsuits. If you have a potential suit and have not yet hired a lawyer, call me.

-You never know how mass tort cases are going to go.
-But I do think the Zostavax cases might be ripe for settlement long before these cases ever go to trial.
+You never know how mass tort cases will go.
+But I think the Zostavax cases might be ripe for settlement long before these cases ever go to trial.

 Merck’s shingles vaccine was recommended for individuals 50 years or older, but it was most effective for individuals in their 60s because this is the age group most at risk because their immune system is not as strong (just like the coronavirus).
 Zostavax may provide some protection from shingles for individuals over 70 years of age.
 The CDC notes that those injected with Zostavax were 51% less likely to develop shingles.
-The vaccine is meant to last about five years.
+The vaccine was meant to last about five years.

 Zostavax Shingles Lawsuits against Merck

 So lawyers like me jumped on these lawsuits.
-In August 2018, the U.S. Judicial Panel on Multidistrict Litigation accepted Merck’s motion to consolidate the Zostvax cases pending in Federal Courts.
+In August 2018, the U.S. Judicial Panel on Multi-district Litigation accepted Merck’s motion to consolidate the Zostvax cases pending in Federal Courts.
 The Zostavax MDL was created and assigned to Judge Bartle in the Eastern District of Pennsylvania in Philadelphia.
-Consolidation of mass pharmaceutical cases in MDLs has become a very common method of case management in the Federal Court system.
+The consolidation of mass pharmaceutical cases in MDLs has become a very common method of case management in the Federal Court system.
 These cases each allege that Zostavax led to unintended side effects such as shingles, the virus that the vaccine was meant to protect from.
 The cases also allege that Merck acted negligently by failing to warn health care providers or patients of these risks.

 The Zostavax Bellwether Cases?

 The big news in this update is that Judge Bartle in the MDL class action lawsuit has previously divided the Zostavax-related claims into 2 separate groups for purposes discovery.
 He has also begun the process of selecting a handful of representative Zostavax cases for trial.
-These so-called bellwether cases will be tried over the next year or 2 and the results will be used to help both sides gauge the potential value of the Zostavax cases for settlement purposes.
+These so-called bellwether cases will be tried over the next year or 2 and the results will help both sides better gauge the potential value of the Zostavax cases for settlement purposes.

-The first bellwether group, known as Group A, consists of cases involving individuals developing shingles after vaccination.
+The first bellwether group, known as Group A, comprises cases involving individuals developing shingles after vaccination.
 This also includes other herpes zoster-related conditions such as Ramsay Hunt Syndrome and herpes zoster encephalitis.
-The second bellwether group, known as Group B, consists of cases where plaintiffs developed non-shingles related injuries connected to the live virus in Zostavax.
+The second bellwether group, known as Group B, comprises cases where plaintiffs developed non-shingles related injuries connected to the live virus in Zostavax.
 These include conditions that do not necessarily involve the shingles virus such as Bell’s palsy, Guillain-Barre Syndrome, hemorrhagic stroke, and aseptic meningitis.

-With respect to Group B trials, both plaintiffs and defendants are required to select four cases each by December 2019.
+Regarding Group B trials, both plaintiffs and defendants are required to select four cases each by December 2019.
 Core fact discovery would be conducted on these cases, which is supposed to be completed by May 15, 2020.
 By May 29 of that year, both sides need to select two cases each, which would be part of the Group B bellwether trial pool.
 By March 2021, the court shall select two cases that will go to trial.
 The first trial involving Group B cases is to begin around May 2021, while the second is to begin around July 2021.
 Will the coronavirus slow this timetable?
 Probably.
 But I don’t think it will be by much.

-- We speculate about something that is difficult to predict — the settlement value of Zostavax cases
+- We speculate about something difficult to predict — the settlement value of Zostavax cases

 New Jersey Superior Court Case

-In addition to the MDL in federal courts, dozens of Zostavax lawsuits have been filed against Merck in its home state of New Jersey.
+Besides the MDL in federal courts, dozens of Zostavax lawsuits have been filed against Merck in its home state of New Jersey.
 These state cases involve the same allegations that the vaccine resulted in the development of more severe shingles.
-These New Jersey cases will likely be consolidated into a state-level MDL (called an MCL)) somewhere in Middlesex County, New Jersey.
+These New Jersey cases have been consolidated, as we talk about above, in a state-level MDL (called an MCL)) somewhere in Middlesex County, New Jersey.

-If you were harmed by the Zostavax vaccine, it is not too late to file your own lawsuit against Merck.
-Miller & Zois is currently looking for new Zostavax cases to include in the MDL.
+If you were harmed by the Zostavax or Shingrix vaccine, it may not too late to file your own lawsuit against Merck.
+Miller & Zois is currently looking for new shingles vaccine cases to include in the MDL.
 Contact us today at 800-552-8082 or get a free online consultation.